Environmental Management Division

 Fort Lee EMD provides access to Environmental Management System (EMS) policies, procedures, and related environmental documentation that apply to the operations of the installation.
-They assist in supporting and communicating EMS initiatives and the Policy 07-05 Mission Intgrated/Environmental Management System (MI/EMS) Policy throughout the installation.
+They assist in supporting and communicating EMS initiatives and Policy 07-05 Mission Intgrated/Environmental Management System (MI/EMS) throughout the installation.

 The Environmental Management Division ensures Compliance with environmental laws and special conditions, promotes Pollution Prevention, and protects the priceless Natural Resources and Cultural Resources on Fort Lee.
 By "Protecting the Land We Defend," the EMD supports the Army's long-range vision and current goals for Sustainability.
 Army Green is Army Strong!

 Protecting The Land We Defend

 Nearly all actions have impacts.
 When referencing the Army, EMD's responsibility is to provide Army decsision makers with the most up-to-date regulatory requirements for project implementation.

 Additional duties include designing outreach programs, finding new ways to utilize technology and offering solutions to minimize the impacts of mission training.

 Sustain the Mission – Secure the Future establishes a long-range vision

 that enables the Army to meet its mission today and into the future.
 Sustainability is the foundation for this Strategy

 and a paradigm that focuses our thinking in a way that addresses both present and future needs while strengthening community

 partnerships that improve our ability to organize, equip, train, and deploy our Soldiers as part of the joint force.